redwoodjs/learn.redwoodjs.com/docs/tutorial/getting-dynamic.md

 ### Migrations

-That was simple.
-Now we'll want to snapshot this as a migration:
+Now we'll want to snapshot the schema changes as a migration:

 ```bash
 yarn rw prisma migrate dev